uk-gov-mirror/hmrc.income-tax-mtd-end-to-end-service-guide/source/documentation/how-to-integrate.html.md

 Stateful scenarios work across groups of endpoints.

 With a stateful test scenario, you can submit custom data and then retrieve or list it from a different endpoint.
-For example, you can submit test data through the [Self Employment Business API](/api-documentation/docs/api/service/self-employment-business-api/), and then request a summary using the [Business Source Adjustable Summary API](/api-documentation/docs/api/service/self-assessment-bsas-api/) for the same business.
+For example, you can submit test data through the [Self-Employment Business API](/api-documentation/docs/api/service/self-employment-business-api/), and then request a summary using the [Business Source Adjustable Summary API](/api-documentation/docs/api/service/self-assessment-bsas-api/) for the same business.

 The Sandbox environment retains test data you submit for 7 days after submission, after which it is deleted automatically.